keyhive/build_guides/docs/keyboards/lily58pro.md

 Flash the controller (pro micro, Elite C, nice!nano, etc) with the firmware.
 This ensures that the controller works completely **before** soldering it permanently to the board.

-The default crkbd firmware does not have LEDs enabled so if you plan on having LEDs this would be the time to modify the firmware to enable it.
+The [default lily58 keymap](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lily58/keymaps/default) does not have LEDs enabled so if you plan on having LEDs this would be the time to modify the firmware to enable it.

 ## Solder controller